NEU-SNS/revtrvp/README.md

 ## Prerequisites

-The Reverse Traceroute source listens for spoofed ICMP packets.
+First of all, by joining the system, you are allowing our vantage points to use your source IP address to send packets such that the responses go back to your source.
+Your source will listen for responses to the spoofed ICMP packets (spoofed as your source IP address).

 The source should either have a public IP address or, if it is behind a NAT, should be forwarded all ICMP packets arriving at the NAT.
-The ICMP packets received by the Reverse Traceroute source contain IP Record Route options, so the source's hosting network (and upstream networks) should not filter out or drop packets with IP options.
+The ICMP packets received by a Reverse Traceroute source contain IP Record Route options, so the source's hosting network (and upstream networks) should not filter out or drop packets with IP options.